• Skip to primary navigation

 To sum it up - 360° of Amazing.

-But there is a price to pay for this view: the hike takes some effort.
+There is a price to pay for this view, though: this hike takes some effort.
 Admittedly, Mr. B is in better shape than I am, but we were both huffing and puffing a couple of times during this "moderate" hike.

 If you are young and very fit and want to run the trail, it might only take you 30 minutes, but that's just a guess.
 (I'll certainly never know!)
 It will take you longer if you aren't in the habit of exercising, or you bring small children.

 NO PETS: Do not bring your dog, or any other pet.
-They are not allowed in the park - not even the parking lot.
+Pet are not allowed in the Diamond Head park - not even the parking lot.

 Start early